cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Service Mapping Models complete data modeling, and provide data or other functional model instances supporting various network applications.
-Models include two major types, basic and functional models: o  Basic models refer to network element model(s) and network topology model(s) used to reflect the basic configuration, environment information, operational state, link topology etc. of the network and its elements. o  Functional models refer to various data or other models used to generate information supporting
+Models include two major types, basic and functional models:

+o  Basic models refer to network element models and network topology models used to reflect the basic configuration, environment information, operational state, link topology etc. of the network and its elements. o  Functional models refer to various data or other models used to generate information supporting